 Using Annuities for Structured Settlements

-Fact Checked by Jason Herring & Barry Brooksby
+Fact Checked by Jason Herring and Barry Brooksby (licensed insurance experts)

 Insurance and Estates, a strategic life insurance provider composed of life insurance professionals, is committed to integrity in our editorial standards and transparency in how we receive compensation from our insurance partners.

-A large, lump-sum settlement of a legal claim can seem like manna from heaven.
-You can take care of unpaid medical bills, make up for lost wages due to missed work-time, or even pay for a vacation to relieve some of the stress from the lawsuit.
+A large, lump-sum settlement of a legal claim can seem like manna from heaven.ย You can take care of unpaid medical bills, make up for lost wages due to missed work-time, or even pay for a vacation to relieve some of the stress from the lawsuit.

 But big lump-sum payments also raise some potential problems.